Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Derivation of the upper critical field

 with four stiffness coefficients $\mathsf{d}_{\parallel}$, $\mathsf{d}_{z}$, $\mathsf{d}_{1}$ and $\mathsf{d}_{2}$.
 Here, $[D_{x},D_{y}]_{+}$ denotes the anticommutator of the corresponding operators.
 The last term in Eq. (\ref{eq:chi_Delta}), which can be rewritten as $\kappa_{A2}|\boldsymbol{\Phi}_{0}^{E_{g}}|B_{0}\sin(\alpha_{0}-\varphi_{B})$, is a symmetry allowed coupling with coefficient $\kappa_{A2}$.
 As we show below, its main effect is to enhance the value of $H_{c2}$ when the field is applied perpendicular to the nematic director.

 The superconducting transition occurs when the susceptibility, Eq. (\ref{eq:chi_Delta}), diverges.
-In the absence of a magnetic field and within the framework of a large-$N$ theory \citep{Hecker2018,Hecker2020}, the system establishes a homogeneous superconducting order parameter when the fluctuation-renormalized mass $R_{0}$ and the nematic order parameter have equal magnitude, i.e. $R_{0}=|\boldsymbol{\Phi}_{0}^{E_{g}}|>0$.
-This happens because the renormalized superconducting mass inside the nematic phase is given by $R_{0}-|\boldsymbol{\Phi}_{0}^{E_{g}}|$.
-In the presence of a magnetic field, instead of treating the whole problem self-consistently, we assume that the two renormalized fields $R_{0}$ and $|\boldsymbol{\Phi}_{0}^{E_{g}}|$ remain finite and positive, such that $|\boldsymbol{\Phi}_{0}^{E_{g}}|\gtrsim R_{0}$ for temperatures $T\lesssim T_{c}$.
+In the absence of a magnetic field this happens when the renormalized superconducting mass inside the nematic phase $r_{\Delta}=R_{0}-|\boldsymbol{\Phi}_{0}^{E_{g}}|$ vanishes.
+In the presence of a magnetic field, instead of treating the whole problem self-consistently, we employ a mean-field like assumption where we treat the renormalized fields $R_{0}$ and $|\boldsymbol{\Phi}_{0}^{E_{g}}|$ as externally given values, and in particular, for temperatures $T\lesssim T_{c}$ it holds $r_{\Delta}\lesssim0$.

 To derive the upper critical field, we first rotate the coordinate system such that the $x^{\prime}$-axis aligns with the magnetic field $\boldsymbol{B}$.
 Formally, we define $\boldsymbol{r}^{\prime}=R_{3}(-\varphi_{B})\boldsymbol{r}$ with the rotation matrix $R_{3}(\varphi_{B})=R_{2}(\varphi_{B})\oplus1$, where